Malts Whisky Bar Relaunches with 150 labels at wallet-friendly price tags

 While whisky bars are generally seen as stuffy, gentrified establishments that cater to pretentious old men sporting waistcoats — Malts is an exception to the rule.

 In fact, I’d go so far as to say Malts is a fun whisky bar.
-At least I did, during my media tasting at the newly-relaunched bar.
+At least I had fun, during my media tasting at the newly-relaunched bar.

 Whisky lovers really can’t go wrong with over 150 labels on the menu, and extremely affordable price points starting as low as $12 for 30ml.
 A rather friendly price tag even for newbies to whisky, in fact.